mannbach/cumulative_advantage_brokerage/README.md

-# cumulative_advantage_brokerage
+# Cumulative advantage of brokerage in academia
-Code for reproducing the results of the paper "Cumulative Advantage of Brokerage in Academia".
+This repository will contain the code to reproduce the results of the "Cumulative advantage of brokerage in academia" paper.